bidah/react-native-vercel-ai/README.md

 run vercel AI package on react native, expo, web and universal apps.

-Currently React Native fetch API does not support streaming that is used as a default on Vercel AI.
+Currently React Native fetch API does not support streaming which is used as a default on Vercel AI.
 This package enables you to still use AI library on React Native.
 On mobile you get back responses without streaming with the same API of `useChat` and `useCompletion` and on web it will fallback to `ai/react`

 ## Installation